 (The Jewish Museum main site)

-I review this section about once a month, but do check locally and with official sites for any changes, particularly to the dates of future exhibitions.
+I review this section every one to two months, but do check locally and with official sites for any changes, particularly to the dates of future exhibitions.

 Wien Museum